CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/development-tools/Configuration/debugging-configuration.md

 ```

 ---
 The Dev.config file in the CompuTec.Core framework is a powerful tool for customizing and debugging SAP Business One plugins.
-By correctly configuring logging, enabling development mode, and preparing AppEngine for debugging, developers can streamline their workflows and ensure smooth plugin integration.
+By correctly configuring logging, enabling development mode, and preparing CompuTec AppEngine for debugging, developers can streamline their workflows and ensure smooth plugin integration.
 With this guide, you are equipped to configure, debug, and deploy your solutions efficiently.